maybleMyers/H1111/README.md

 To use the BBoxes just click the picture and drag a box and set the label for person 1 or person 2 audio to match the input.

 I added support for the LoRa here: https://huggingface.co/maybleMyers/wan_files_for_h1111/blob/main/Wan2.1_I2V_14B_FusionX_LoRA.safetensors You can do low steps and get ok results with it.
-You can generate with 4-8 steps and get an ok result.
+You can generate with 4-10 steps and get an ok result, you do not need to convert the lora.

 Thanks to Meigen-AI for their awesome work on this model xD. https://github.com/MeiGen-AI/MultiTalk
 Kong, Z., Gao, F., Zhang, Y., Kang, Z., Wei, X., Cai, X., Chen, G., & Luo, W. (2025).
 [Let Them Talk: Audio-Driven Multi-Person Conversational Video Generation](https://arxiv.org/abs/2505.22647). *arXiv preprint arXiv:2505.22647*.